kiedtl/website/src/content/blog/hare.md

 }
 ```

-In Hare, you simply do `Foo { ... }`, which is much more concise and
+In Hare, you simply do `Foo { ... }`, which is much more concise and readable.
-cleaner.

 However, this only works for primitives that already *have* default types
 -- you can't define the default type for, say, a `struct` like you can in